Learning College Manual

 Acceptable and Unacceptable Uses

-The College abides by the guidelines and policies of the NC Information Resource Management Commission (IRMC).
 The computer resources owned and operated by Isothermal Community College are intended for the use of its students, employees, and other authorized individuals for purposes related to instruction, learning, research, and campus operations.
 Users are expected to exercise responsible, ethical behavior when using all College computer resources.
 This policy makes no attempt to articulate all required or prohibited behavior by users of the computer resources of Isothermal Community College.

 Unacceptable activity includes, but is not limited to, the following: